chef/chef/CONTRIBUTING.md

 We utilize **Github Issues** for issue tracking and contributions.
 You can contribute in two ways:

-1. Report an issue or make a feature request [here](#issues)
+1. Reporting an issue or making a feature request [here](#issues).
-2. Contribute your code to Chef.
+2. Adding features or fixing bugs yourself and contributing your code to Chef.

 ## Contribution Process